Puerto Rico seeks help as Medicaid crisis deepens after Maria

-WASHINGTON/SAN FRANCISCO (Reuters) - Puerto Rico, still reeling from Hurricane Maria, is asking the Trump administration and U.S. lawmakers for help in staving off a Medicaid crisis that has put a quarter of the island’s residents at risk of losing medical care.
+WASHINGTON/SAN FRANCISCO, Nov 1 (Reuters) - Puerto Rico, still reeling from Hurricane Maria, is asking the Trump administration and U.S. lawmakers for help in staving off a Medicaid crisis that has put a quarter of the island’s residents at risk of losing medical care.

 Puerto Rico Governor Ricardo Rossello has asked Washington to waive the territory’s share of Medicaid costs - a step that could cost hundreds of millions.
 Last week, Rossello returned with another request: an infusion of $1.6 billion per year for at least five years.

 A dozen Democratic senators have raised the issue with the Trump administration.
-Republican Senator Marco Rubio has also expressed support, saying the Medicaid woes could hasten an exodus from the island, though he has not yet taken a position on specific proposals.
+Republican Senator Marco Rubio has also has expressed support, saying the Medicaid woes could hasten an exodus from the island.

 “If you take the storm and you add already all the inconveniences, obstructions that it’s created - and combine that with a Medicaid collapse - then you’re really going to accelerate the number of people coming to the mainland,” Rubio said in an interview.